Extend Your Water Heater’s Lifespan with Expert Tips

 4. Insulate the Tank and Pipes to Reduce Heat Loss

-Water heaters located in garages, basements, or colder areas lose heat more quickly, forcing them to work harder to maintain water temperature.
+Water heaters located in garages, attics, or unconditioned spaces lose heat more quickly, forcing them to work harder to maintain water temperature.

 Recommended Insulation Methods: